cpb-/early-init/README.md

 ## Examples of use

-There are some scripts provided as examples in `early-init.d` subdirectory:
+There are some scripts provided as examples in the `early-init.d` subdirectory of the project:

-- `010-mount-data-partition.sh` is a script to read/write mount a data partition, repariring the filesystem in case of mount error, and reformating the partition if the repair is not possible.
+- `010-mount-data-partition.sh` is a script to mount in read-write mode the data partition, repariring the filesystem in case of mount error, and reformating the partition if the repair is not possible.
 - `020-mount-overlayfs-on-etc.sh` allows to mount a (read/write) overlays on the (read-only) `/etc` directory.
 The configuration modifications will be stored on the `/data` partition.
 - `030-system-time-from-rtc.sh` is a one-liner script to set the system date and time from the RTC.

 Here are some other ideas of tasks that may need to be run as soon as possible at boot time and in a given order:

-- loading needed kernel modules,
+- loading needed kernel modules with `modprobe`,
-- reading a file in `/etc/` for parameters and setting network interfaces up,
+- reading a configuration file in `/etc/` then setting network interfaces up,
-- connecting to a remote NTP server and setting precise system time,
+- connecting to a remote NTP server and setting exact system time,
 - ...

 ## Yocto Project recipe

-A recipe for Yocto Project is present in the `cfg/` subdirectory.
+A recipe for Yocto Project is present in the `cfg/` subdirectory of the project.

-This recipe is mainly intended as an example and you may need to customize the list of the task scripts to be installed.
+This recipe is mainly intended as an example and you probably will need to customize the list of the task scripts to be installed.